 The question of the butterfly diet is very popular, and relatively simple to answer.
 In brief, most butterflies do not eat anything, although they do drink liquids.

-People interested in butterfly photography should take note of puddling butterflies.
-Water patches in ditches on the side of the road are a great place to find a variety of butterfly species.
+Butterfly photographers take note of potential butterfly puddling areas such as water patches in ditches on the side of the road because they are great places to find a variety of butterfly species.

 As a general rule of thumb for understanding butterfly dietary practices, there are always exceptions to the butterflies do not eat rule.
 Dr. Paul A. Opler of the U.S. Geological Survey, for example, says,

 Longwing butterflies such as the Zebra butterfly are able to collect pollen from certain flowers with their proboscis and to break it down and absorb amino acids (proteins) which contribute to the ability to survive, mate and lay eggs for long periods (6 months or so).
 With their short proboscis (tongue) the adults of Harvester butterflies can actually pierce the bodies of woolly aphids and drink their fluids--this would be the only bugs that adult butterflies eat.
 The caterpillar of almost all butterflies eat various parts of plants.
 Each species may specialize of only a few kinds of plants or plant parts.

 Knowing that some longwing butterflies can life up to six months naturally leads to the next question, how long do butterflies live.
 Well, butterfly life span can be measured two ways.
 The entire butterfly life cycle, from egg to larvae to pupa to adult can span a few months to a year, depending on the species.

 Adult life spans also differ from species to species.
 Some species such as Monarch Butterflies and Red Admirals are known for their long migrations.
 Newly hatched adults fly great distances to overwinter in warm areas, prior to flying north for breeding season.
 Generally the long distance migrating butterflies can live for an entire year in order to complete the life cycle.